Pedro Paulo Orraca RomanoEl Colegio de la Frontera Norte · Departamento de Estudios Económicos

 Introduction

 PhD in Economics from the University of Sussex.
 Previously worked as Project Support Assistant at the London School of Economics, as Deputy Director at Mexico's City Ministry of Finance and as Assistant Professor at the Universidad Autónoma de Baja California.
 Main research interests are Labor Economics, Development Economics and International Migration.
-Currently Associate Professor at the Department of Economics Studies at El Colegio de la Frontera Norte in Tijuana, Mexico
+Currently Full Professor and Director at the Department of Economics Studies at El Colegio de la Frontera Norte in Tijuana, Mexico

 Additional affiliations